-- 1. Unless otherwise noted, all studio publicity citations are taken from the pressbook of A - Song to Remember, USC Cinema-Television Library/ Doheny Library, Los Angeles, CA.
+1. Unless otherwise noted, all studio publicity citations are taken from the pressbook of A

-2. "A Song to Remember," Variety, 18 January 1945.

-3. For example, Otis L. Guernsey, Jr. in the New York Herald Tribune, in a review dated 26 January 1945, objected that "'A Song to Remember' is not a motion picture to remember.
+Cone of the wave noted, an studio publicity citations are taken non the pressoor of A Song to Remember, USC Cinema-Television Library/ Doheny Library, Los Angeles, CA. "A Song to Remember," Variety, 18 January 1945.
+For example, Otis L. Guernsey, Jr. in the New York Herald Tribune, in a review dated 26 January 1945, objected that "A Song to Remember' is not a motion picture to remember.
 It's two-hour Technicolor contemplation of Fréderic Chopin's life is a gilded screen biography whose hero conforms to all the Hollywood conventions governing historical celebrities."
-And the critic known simply as "T.M.P. in The New York Times, 26 January 1945, condemned the script as "a dramatic hodge-podge, which provides absolutely no conception of the true character of the composer.' - 4.
+And the critic known simply as "T.M.P. in The New York Times, 26 January 1945, condemned the script as "a dramatic hodge-podge, which provides absolutely no conception of the true character of the composer.'

 Gregory D. Black and Clayton R. Koppes, "What to Show the World: The Office of War Information and Hollywood, 1942-1945," The Journal of American History, 64 (June 1977), 91.

-5. Until recently, the subject of composer biopics has been entirely ignored by film - historians.
-At this writing, however, two book-length studies have appeared-Charles P. Mitchell's The Great Composers Portrayed on Film, 1913 through 2002 (Jefferson, N.C.: McFarland, 2004) is basically a reference work; and John C. Tibbetts' Composers in the Movies: Studies in Musical is basically a reference work; and John C. Hobetts' Composers in the Movies: Studies in Musical Biography (New Haven: Yale University Press, 2005) is more a historical and social contextualization.
-Otherwise, the following standard examinations of history and biographical films neglect to consider composer biographies as a distinctive subset of biopics: Mark C. Carnes, Past Imperfect: History According to the Movies (New York: Henry Holt, 1995); George MacDonald Fraser, The Hollywood History of the World: From One Million Years B.C. to Apocalyses Now (New York: Fawcett Columbine, 1988); Leger Grindon, Shadows of the Past, Moreia Londy ed.
-The Historical Fifth Apocalypse Now (New York: Fawcett Columbine, 1988); Leger Grindon, Shadows on the Past; Marcia Landy, ed., The Historical Film: History and Memory in Media (New Brunswick: Rutgers University Press, 2001; John E. O'Connor and Martin A. Jackson, American History/American Film: Interpreting the Hollywood Image (New York: Frederick Ungar, 1979); Joseph Roquemore, History Goes to the Movies (New York: Doubleday, 1999); Peter C. Rollins, Hollywood as Historian: American Film in Cultural Context (Lexington: Kentucky University Press, 1983), Robert A. Rosenstone, Revisioning History: Film and the Construction of a New Past (Princeton: Princeton University Press, 1994); Pierre Sorlin, The Film in History: Restaging the Past (Oxford: Blackwell, 1980); Robert Brent Toplin, History by Hollywood (Urbana and Chicago: University of Illipois Press, 1996) of Illinois Press, 1996). - 6.
-Quoted in Koppes and Black, "Blacks, Loyalty, and Motion-Picture Propaganda in World War II," The Journal of American History, 73 (September 1986), 391.
+Until recently, the subject of composer biopics has been entirely ignored by film historians.
+At this writing, however, two book-length studies have appeared-Charles P. Mitchell's The Great Composers Portrayed on Film, 1913 through 2002 (Jefferson, N.C.: McFarland, 2004) is basically a reference work; and John C. Tibbetts' Composers in the Movies: Studies in Musical Is basically a reference work; and John C. Hobetts' Composers in the Movies' Studies in Musical Biography (New Haven: Yale University Press, 2005) is more a historical and social contextualization.
+Otherwise, the following standard examinations of history and biographical films neglect to consider composer biographies as a distinctive subset of biopics: Mark C. Carnes, Past Imperfect: History According to the Movies (New York: Henry Holt, 1995); George MacDonald Fraser, The Hollywood History of the World: From One Million Years B.C. to Apocalypse Now (New York: Fawcett Columbine, 1988); Legger Grindon, Shadows on the Past; Marcia Landy ed.
+The Historical Film: History and Manager in Mode (New Funewick: Putgers Apocalypse Now (New York: Fawcett Columbine, 1988); Leger Grindon, Shadows on the Past; Marcia Landy, ed., The Historical Film: History and Memory in Media (New Brunswick: Rutgers University Press, 2001; John E. O'Connor and Martin A. Jackson, American History/American Film: Interpreting the Hollywood Image (New York: Frederick Ungar, 1979); Joseph Roquemore, History Goes to the Movies (New York: Doubleday, 1999); Peter C. Rollins, Hollywood as Historian: American Film in Cultural Context (Lexington: Kentucky University Press, 1983), Robert A. Rosenstone, Revisioning History: Film and the Construction of a New Past (Princeton: Princeton University Press, 1994); Pierre Sorlin, The Film in History: Restaging the Past (Oxford: Blackwell, 1980); Robert Brent Toplin, History by Hollywood (Urbana and Chicago: University of Illinois Press, 1996) of Illinois Press, 1996).

+6. Quoted in Koppes and Black, "Blacks, Loyalty, and Motion-Picture Propaganda in World War II," The Journal of American History, 73 (September 1986), 391.
 Similar pronouncements had already been made by such master propagandists as Lenin and Josef Goebbels, and Pope Pius XI.